dromara/MaxKey/README_en.md

 8. Based on Java EE platform , microservice architecture, Use Spring, MySQL, Tomcat, Redis , MQ and other open source technologies, and has strong scalability.

-9. Open Source, Secure,  Independent and Controllable , License Under Apache 2.0 License & <a href="https://maxkey.top/zh/about/licenses.html" target="_blank">MaxKey copyright</a>.
+9. Open Source, Secure,  Independent and Controllable .

 # Interface